 - Check the Use an alternate route when secure transport is required box.

 - Under the box, select the host you added in Step 1 as the alternate route.

-All messages that require secure transport to hosts that don't use TLS are sent over the selected route.
+All messages that require secure transport to non-TSL hosts are sent over this route.

 - Click Save